krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
+= 2020.03.20    - version 2.0.7 =
+* Fix           - Fixed the merchant reference on order updates as well.
+* Fix           - Fixed separate shipping address compatibility for WooCommerce 4.x.
+* Enhancement   - Increased the default timeout time from 10 seconds to 20.

 = 2020.03.20    - version 2.0.6 =
 * Fix           - Changed so the merchant references are now the same as they were before.
 * Enhancement   - Added logging from the frontend JavaScript.
 Will make debugging easier.